lootie/Multitaper.jl/docs/src/index.md

 time series, and spatial or space-time processes. `Multitaper.jl` was designed to be useful to researchers in diverse fields, including geophysics (climate, seismology, limnology, and stratigraphy), cognitive radio, space science (solar physics), speech processing, astronomy, and biomedicine.
-For example, a researcher in geophysics might want to compute the multitaper spectrum of a time series so he or she can identify which periodic components contribute the most to signal variance.
+For example, a researcher might want to compute the multitaper spectrum of a time series so he or she can identify which periodic components contribute the most to signal variance, and do so with jackknifed error bounds on the oscillation amplitudes.

 ### Univariate time series